 Juicing your celery is the easiest part of this process.
 All you have to do is cut off the stems (the leaves are edible so you can juice them too!).
 Then, make sure to wash your celery well and feed it through your juicer.
 I love this juicer here.

 To make one cup of celery juice requires about 1/2 a bunch of celery.
 Or 5-6 stalks of celery.

-Using a blender also works though I would recommend straining it through a sieve, strainer or cheesecloth to remove the celery fibre which is not pleasant to drink.
+Using a blender also works though I would recommend straining it through a sieve, strainer, or cheesecloth to remove the celery fiber which is not pleasant to drink.

 What Can I Add to My Celery Juice